What's the Added Value of a Credit Card with Travel Insurance?

 - A natural disaster makes your home or destination uninhabitable

 - A terrorist event happens within 30 days of your scheduled arrival at your destination

 All of the credit cards we feature in this article offer both trip cancellation and trip interruption insurance except for the American Express Gold Rewards card, which provides just trip interruption.

-Both the RBC Visa Infinite Avion card and the TD First Class Travel Visa Infinite card offer the best travel insurance in Canada when it comes to trip interruption, since they both provide $5,000 per person and a group maximum of $25,000.
+The RBC Visa Infinite Avion card offers the best travel insurance in Canada when it comes to trip interruption, since it provides $5,000 per person and a group maximum of $25,000.